azimuth-cloud/azimuth/docs/deploy-configure.md

 ### Enabling federated authentication

-By default, the username/password authenticator is enabled, and this requires no additional configuration.
+By default, the password authenticator is enabled, and this requires no additional configuration.

-If the target cloud consumes an external identity provider via [Keystone federation](https://docs.openstack.org/keystone/latest/admin/federation/introduction.html), then Azimuth can be configured to obtain an OpenStack token from Keystone using the same flow that Horizon uses.
+If the target cloud consumes identities from an external provider via [Keystone federation](https://docs.openstack.org/keystone/latest/admin/federation/introduction.html), then Azimuth can be configured to obtain an OpenStack token from Keystone using the same flow that Horizon uses.
 To enable this, additional configuration is required for both Azimuth and Keystone